IgorIgnjatovic0/Java-script-Projects/README.md

 # Javascript-Projects
-You can check out my projects, which I update over time.
+As I progress with my knowledge of JavaScript, I will be posting projects here for each level.
 Best regards!